Disclaimer & Copyright Notices; Optimized for the MS Internet Explorer

 Maynard Lake Subcommittee for an experimental project- this committee has now disbanded due to total lack of cooperation from the Community Grants Program although it was Renee Roberge PEng of the EMS Department who asked us to utilize scallop shells, alas!

-One of the technologies applied notwithstanding the varying E.coli sources is the experimental methodology implemented in a class project elsewhere in year 2002 by Trottier, Beaton-Johnson, and Fares which has received acclaim from Director General, George Iwama PhD (pers. comm.
+One of the technologies applied, notwithstanding the varying E.coli sources, was the experimental methodology implemented in a class project elsewhere in year 2002 by Trottier, Beaton-Johnson, and Fares which has received acclaim from Director General, George Iwama PhD (pers. comm.
 April 17, 2003), and from Laura Brown PhD (pers. comm.
 May 09, 2003) of The National Research Council of Canada (NRCC), Halifax.

 Acknowledgements